-- 1. Employees may use the following if such use does not interfere with any employees performance of safety related duties: - a.
-Any electronic device: - To respond to an emergency situation involving the operation of the railroad or encountered while performing a duty for the railroad. - To refer to a rule, timetable, or special instruction.
-When employees, excluding passengers, are located on a train, engine, or on-track equipment, the movement must be stopped when using an electronic device for this purpose.

-- For railroad communication with the Train Dispatcher and Railroad Supervisors when the railroad radio fails or malfunctions. - b.
+- Employees may use the following if such use does not interfere with any employee's performance of safety related duties: - a.
+Any electronic device: - To respond to an emergency situation involving the operation of the railroad or encountered while performing a duty for the railroad. - For railroad communication with the Train Dispatcher and Railroad Supervisors when the railroad radio fails or malfunctions. - b.
 A medical device consistent with the railroad's standards for fitness for duty. - c.
 A digital watch whose only purpose is as a timepiece. - 2.
-The above restrictions do not apply to the use of railroad radios, electronic control system displays in the locomotive cab, or remote-controlled transmitters used to operate a train, conduct switching operations, or control switches. - 3.
-Mechanical Department employees working within the confines of a shop facility will be governed by departmental instructions.
+The above restrictions do not apply to the use of railroad radios, electronic control system displays in the locomotive cab, or remote-controlled transmitters used to operate a train, conduct switching operations, or control switches.